 If something's stained with food, it's unlikely to actually get recycled and can often contaminate a whole batch.
-Spending a quick 10 seconds (if that) to wash things first could avoid the risk of it ending up in a landfill.
+Spending a quick 10 seconds (if that) to wash things first could avoid the risk of them ending up in a landfill.

 Don't get paper receipts

-A little-known fact is that a lot of receipts, despite seeming pretty innocuous, aren't recyclable (this applies to ones printed on shiny paper).
+A little-known fact is that a lot of receipts, despite seeming pretty innocuous, aren't recyclable.
+This applies to ones printed on shiny paper.

 If you're at a self-checkout and you're asked whether you'd like a receipt to be printed, saying no saves that precious bit of energy and paper, avoiding unnecessary emissions of CO2e.

-Although they require a small amount of energy to send, e-receipts are much more environmentally friendly than the paper equivalent – so you should always take up the option if it's there when it comes to larger purchases.
+Although they require a small amount of energy to send, e-receipts are much more environmentally friendly than the paper equivalent.
+So you should always take up the option if it's there when it comes to larger purchases.